 The Centre Pompidou was one of the first huge new projects of the 1970s.
 It was intended as an “original cultural institution in the heart of Paris completely focused on modern and contemporary creation,” and was first opened in 1977.

 Twenty years later, in 1997, it was closed for lengthy renovation work, and then re-opened in January 2000.
-By now, more renovation is needed, so another four-year closure is scheduled to begin in 2023.
+By now, more modernization (and asbestos removal) is needed.
+Another four-year closure was scheduled to begin in 2023, but has now been postponed until after the Olympic Games in 2024.
+Currently, the plan is to close the entire building sometime in 2025, and to re-open in 2030.

 I don’t really know why the Centre Pompidou needs such extensive renovation every two decades, but I’m starting to suspect that turning the building inside-out and exposing its innards to the elements was perhaps not such a good idea after all.